Ultimate Smoky Mountain Bucket List: 20 Smoky Mountain Activities to Experience Before You Die

 6. Bike the Cades Cove Loop Road

-The Cades Cove Loop Road even vehicle-free days once a week during the summer so that you can enjoy the loop without cars around.
+The Cades Cove Loop Road even vehicle-free days on Wednesdays May through September so that you can enjoy the loop without cars around.

 7. Experience the Synchronized Smoky Mountain Fireflies